 - Now open Command Prompt (Admin).

-- Type chdir desktop and enter to change the directry to Desktop
+- Type chdir desktop and enter to change the directory to Desktop

 - Then, Type the following commands and hit enter for each.